Christopher Hansteen: Academic career

 In the course of his research he travelled over Finland and the greater part of his own country; and from 1828 to 1830 he undertook, in company with Georg Adolf Erman and with the co-operation of Russia, a government-funded mission to Western Siberia.
-A narrative of the expedition soon appeared (Reise-Erinnerungen aus Siberien, 1854; Souvenirs d’un voyage en Sibérie, 1857); but the chief work was not issued until 1863 (Resultate magnetischer Beobachtungen).
-He did not conclude on the issue at hand, but his work was later completed by Carl Friedrich Gauss.
+A narrative of the expedition soon appeared (Reise-Erinnerungen aus Siberien, 1854; Souvenirs d'un voyage en Sibérie, 1857); but the chief work was not issued until 1863 (Resultate magnetischer Beobachtungen).
+He did not resolve the issue at hand, but his work was later completed by Carl Friedrich Gauss.
 Shortly after the return of the mission, in 1833 Hansteen moved with his family into the observatory, which was created from drawings by the architect Christian Heinrich Grosch.
 A magnetic observatory was added in 1839.

 From 1835 to 1838 he published textbooks on geometry and mechanics, largely a reaction to his former research assistant Bernt Michael Holmboe's textbooks.
 Compared to Holmboe's method of teaching, Hansteen's books were more practically oriented.
 After Holmboe wrote a review of the first textbook for the newspaper Morgenbladet, in which he advised schools not to use it, a public debate followed, with contributions from other mathematicians.
 It has been claimed that this was the first debate on the subject of school textbooks in Norway.
 Holmboe's textbooks proved more lasting, with Hansteen's textbook not being reprinted.
 In 1842 Hansteen wrote his Disquisitiones de mutationibus, quas patitur momentum acus magneticae.
 He also contributed various papers to different scientific journals, especially Magazin for Naturvidenskaberne.

 Hansteen was a member of the Royal Norwegian Society of Sciences and Letters from 1818 and of the Norwegian Academy of Science and Letters from 1857, as well as several learned societies in other countries, including the Royal Swedish Academy of Sciences (1822) and a Foreign Honorary Member of the American Academy of Arts and Sciences (1863).
 He was a member of the board of the Royal Norwegian Society for Development for many years, and also chaired the board of the Norwegian National Academy of Craft and Art Industry.

 Later life

 For health reasons, Hansteen stopped holding lectures in 1856.
 In 1861 he retired from active work, but still pursued his studies, his Observations de l'inclination magnetique and Sur les variations séculaires du magnetisme appearing in 1865.
 He left the position as observatory manager in 1861 as well, but continued as editor of the Norwegian almanac until 1863 and as director of the Norwegian Mapping Authority until 1872.

 His wife died in 1840.
 Their daughter Aasta Hansteen became a notable women's rights campaigner.
 He was the paternal great-grandfather of Kristofer Hansteen and Edvard Heiberg Hansteen; trade unionist Viggo Hansteen was a later descendant.
 Christopher Hansteen died in April 1873 in Christiania, and is buried at Gamle Aker kirkegård.
-The funeral took place at the University.
+The funeral took place at the university.